-Vladimir and a gold sword in recognition of his military service.
+As a military officer, Karazin participated in the campaign against the January uprising in Poland (1864) and military campaigns in Turkestan (1864-1870).
+He retired from active service in 1871, although he continued to work as a military correspondent and illustrator.
+He was awarded the Order of St. Vladimir and a gold sword in recognition of his military service.
 This military lifestyle had a profound impact on Karazin's painting.
-The present work is typical in that he often depicted Russian military successes, for instance in Russian Troops Taking Samarkand in 1868 (see inventory).
+The present work is typical in that he often depicted Russian military successes, another example being Russian Troops Taking Samarkand in 1868.
 Although a very different work to Cavalry in the 1812 Campaign, it shows a similar interest in depicting the Russian military as well as a brilliant talent for conveying atmosphere, which in this case is oppressively hot and dusty as opposed to the bitter chill of the present work.